 Here you can find information about what the Council is doing to reduce its environmental and climate footprint.

 - Community Engagement

 A number of groups under the umbrella of ‘Congleton Green’ are working collaboratively with the council on different initiatives to help people living or working in Congleton to become more sustainable.
 The Congleton Green Working Group will be supporting numerous environmental and sustainability initiatives over the year.
-Every month, the group works to calendar, the activities to May can be viewed here.
+Every month, the group works to a calendar, the activities to the end of 2023 can be viewed here.
 The calendar is a working document and will be subject to change.

 Actions taken since September 2019